Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

   ![build27](assets/buildworkbook_27.png)

    ### Create Filters
-   1. Next, let's add a filter to this data.
+   Let's add a filter to this data.
 We will do this by adding a control element to our canvas.
 Controls enable interactions with the chart such as filtering the charts when in use.
+When clicking the '+' icon in the upper left hand pane, we will see options for control elements:
+   - <strong> Number Range</strong>: Creates a range of values you wish to look at
+   - <strong> List Values</strong>: Creates a list of values for users to choose from
+   - <strong> Text Box</strong>: Allows users to input free form text
+   - <strong> Switch</strong>: Allows users to filter on Boolean (true/false) values
+   - <strong> Drill Down</strong>: Allows you to specify specific drill paths
+   - <strong> Date </strong>: Allows users to filter for a specific date or date range

-Clicking the "+" icon on the upper left hand pane next to "Page ELements", select "Date".
+  1. Clicking the "+" icon on the upper left hand pane next to "Page ELements", select "Date".
 This will add a Date control element to the canvas.

 ![build28](assets/buildworkbook_28.png)

-   2. After adding the "Date" control to our Customer Portal page, lets drag it to the top of the page and update the control_id to say "Date-Range" and update the control label to say "Select a Date Range".
+   1. After adding the "Date" control to our Customer Portal page, lets drag it to the top of the page and update the control_id to say "Date-Range" and update the control label to say "Select a Date Range".

 ![build29](assets/buildworkbook_29.png)